-- The Contest Manager is responsible for seeing that safe procedures are maintained. - Provide an 8' ladder for all schools to use. - The site crew should be supportive where set and strike are concerned. - Director(s) shall be allowed to participate in the set and strike periods so long as their departure is made during the set period or during the 60 seconds allowed to start the play and return does not take place until after the end of the performance and as directed by the Contest Manager. - Alternates shall not be a part of set and strike unless they are being used as site crew for all participants. - Two dollies/handtrucks may be used during the set and strike periods but may not be used during performance unless they are properties prescribed by the playwright. - Set and strike must be accomplished with the house curtain closed.
-Setting or striking of properties or unit set elements in front of the house curtain may be accomplished by company crew, the director or the site crew ONLY.
-This may be violated only when architectural limitations make it mandatory. - A cast member may set or strike properties or unit set used as properties with the house curtain open during a blackout prior to the beginning or after the completion of the play.
+- The Contest Manager is responsible for seeing that safe procedures are maintained. - Provide an 8' ladder for all schools to use. - The site crew should be supportive where set and strike are concerned. - Director(s) shall be allowed to participate in the set and strike periods so long as their departure is made during the set period or during the 60 seconds allowed to start the play and return does not take place until after the end of the performance and as directed by the Contest Manager. - Alternates shall not be a part of set and strike unless they are being used as site crew for all participants. - Two dollies/handtrucks may be used during the set and strike periods but may not be used during performance unless they are properties prescribed by the playwright. - Set and strike must be accomplished with the house curtain open or closed. - A cast member may set or strike properties or unit set used as properties with the house curtain open during a blackout prior to the beginning or after the completion of the play.
 In such instances, the time is not counted against the maximum forty-minute performance but shall be accomplished during the maximum 60 seconds allowed following set time for the beginning of performance time. - An official timekeeper backstage shall give the company audible warnings at one-minute intervals beginning at five minutes through "one minute." (i.e. "5 minutes remaining.") - The director or director's designee shall declare when the official set-up and strike is completed.
 The company shall then have sixty seconds to begin the play. - The use of a "magic line" or artificial boundary of any type is not required.
 Crossing the "line" means absolutely nothing and the setup or strike time shall only be started or ended if the company begins or ends the actual process of setting or striking.
 The use of this technique does nothing more than create unnecessary tension.